camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-options.md

 ### FEEL expressions

 The options are populated from a [FEEL expression](../../feel/language-guide/feel-expressions-introduction.md) that returns an array of options.
-The resulting array must be formatted as described in the [as above](#input-data-driven-by-process-data).
+The resulting array must be formatted as described in the [example JSON above](#input-data-driven-by-process-data).

 #### Shorthand definitions